Nokia's new Android phone costs less than $200

 HMD Global, the company making phones under the Nokia brand, has announced a new Android phone.
 The Nokia 2 V Tella, unveiled Monday, will be available from Verizon for $168 later this month.
 It's also priced from $89 at Walmart.

-The Nokia 2 V Tella has a 5.45-inch HD+ display, AI face unlock and a 3,000mAh battery that HMD Global says will last two days.
+The Nokia 2 V Tella has a 5.45-inch HD+ display, AI face unlock and a 3,000-mAh battery that HMD Global says will last two days.
 It runs Android 10.

 It "makes high-quality smartphone technology accessible to everyone," said Juho Sarvikas, HMD Global chief product officer.
 "Every customer wants to get the perfect shot, get on-the-go assistance with day-to-day tasks and ease their minds with improved security features regardless of how much they're spending."